Slideshow776/Kotlin-Game-Development-with-LibGDX/chapter4/README.md

 **import com.badlogic.gdx.InputMultiplexer** - An InputProcessor that delegates to an ordered list of other InputProcessors.
 Delegation for an event stops if a processor returns true, which indicates that the event was handled.

+**import com.badlogic.gdx.scenes.scene2d.Group** - 2D scene graph node that may contain other actors.
+Actors have a z-order equal to the order they were inserted into the group.
+Actors inserted later will be drawn on top of actors added earlier.
+Touch events that hit more than one actor are distributed to topmost actors first.